-- 9.1 There are no legal implications arising from this report, although constitutionally under the Council's petition scheme, the Council is obliged due to the number of signatories to this e-petition to debate the issues raised therein and to pass a resolution in response. - 9.2 As the off-street parking management function is an executive function, any response from the Council would require the matter to be referred to the Executive for a final decision. - 9.3 Any change to the parking arrangements set out in the TRO will require the Council to undertake the statutory process of amending the TRO.
-The process includes publicising the proposed amendments, consulting on them for a minimum of six weeks and considering any objections before taking a final decision.
+- 9.1 As the off-street parking management function is an executive function, the response from the Council required the matter to be referred to the Executive for a final decision.
+Notwithstanding the recommendation from the Council, the Executive has discretion to take such action it deems appropriate provided it has the legal powers to do so and any budgetary provision necessary to implement such action. - 9.2 Any change to the parking arrangements set out in the TRO will require the Council to undertake the statutory process of amending the TRO.
+The process includes publicising the proposed amendments, consulting on them for a minimum period of 21 days and considering any objections before taking a final decision.